HarenaAndraina/Framework-Project/README.md

 * There are annotations you can use to add validation constraints to input fields in the class, such as `@Required` and `@Text`.

+* The `@Auth` annotation (located in `org.framework.annotation.security`) is use to if the user is authenticated that need have the required permissions to the method

+* When the ``@IsGranted``(located in `org.framework.annotation.security.IsGranted`) annotation is used for a specific user role that can access certain methods, the ``@GrantedFor`` (located in `org.framework.annotation.security.GrantedFor`) annotation must also be used in the session parameter.
+If the role specified in the @IsGranted annotation matches the one in the @GrantedFor annotation, the user is allowed to navigate to the URL.

 **RULES**